A. Christopher Young

 - “Litigating the Open Price Term Case,” Petroleum Marketing Attorneys Meeting, Washington, D.C.
 (March 2001).

 Mr. Young co-wrote several articles including, “Internet Commerce and Exclusive Sales Territories: The UCC’s 20th Century Passage of Title Solution to a 21st Century Problem,” Volume 41, No. 2, Uniform Commercial Code Law Journal (Fall 2008), “Sixth Circuit Rejects Bad-Faith Pricing Claim” published in May 2004 by Martindale-Hubbell, and “Marine Insurance Survey, A Comparison of the United States Law to the Marine Insurance Act of 1906,” which was published in the Tulane Maritime Law Journal, Volume 20 (Winter 1995).

 Mr. Young is a member of the American and Philadelphia Bar Associations and a proctor member of the Maritime Law Association of the United States.
-He is a member of the American Bar Association’s Forum on Franchising and co-chairs the Petroleum Marketing Committee of the American Bar Association’s Section of Environment, Energy and Resources (SEER).
+He is a member of the American Bar Association’s Forum on Franchising and co-chaired the Petroleum Marketing Committee of the American Bar Association’s Section of Environment, Energy and Resources (SEER) from 2009-2013.
 In addition, he chaired the Franchise Law Committee of the Business Law Section of the Philadelphia Bar Association from 2007 through 2013.
-His involvement in the community is extensive, serving on the board of directors of the Seamen’s Church Institute of Philadelphia and South Jersey from 1996 through 2009 and the board of governors of the Ports of Philadelphia Maritime Society.
+His involvement in the community is extensive, serving on the board of governors of the Ports of Philadelphia Maritime Society and the board of directors of the Seamen’s Church Institute of Philadelphia and South Jersey from 1996 through 2009.

 B.A.
 1983 Denison University